whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-02-FabFitFun-Subscription-Box-Fall-2015-Review-Coupon.md

 <center><a href="http://xo.fff.me/cAIsf" target="_blank">
 <img src="/images/FabFitFunFall2015Tubing2.jpg" border="0" style="border:none;max-width:100%;" alt="Strength Tubing Ankle & Total Body Tone DVD by Merrithew" />

 <p>I actually have this tube already!
-You can even read a review of it here.
-I purchased it earlier this year and shipping is actually expensive since they are a Canadian company, so I'm happy I get another one without that hassle!</p>
+You can even <a href="http://whatsupmailbox.com/products/reviews/Merrithew-Tubing-Ankle-Plus-DVD-Review/" target="_blank">read my short review of it here</a>.
+I purchased it earlier this year and shipping is quite expensive since they are a Canadian company, so I'm happy to get another one without that hassle!</p>

-<p>It's very easy to use and boy does it work your legs out.
+<p>This tube is very easy to use and boy does it work your quads out.
 You can of course use it for toning other parts of your body depending on the exercises you do, but they are a great addition to your workout tools and one that I cannot live without now.
 The DVD that comes in this set is also very helpful and helps you utilize the tube to its full potential.
-I have another DVD from Merrithew that's for Tubing as well, but this one focuses more on total body workout whereas the one I have focuses on lower body strength.</p>
+I know this because the DVD I bought with my tube earlier this year is the exact same one!</p>

 <br>